 Coates Library Digital Scholarship

 This exhibit was created in Summer 2021 by the Mellon Institute.
-The Mellon Institute Project seeks to contribute to the overarching history project by creating a digital space to present findings and make resources on the topic available to the Trinity community.
-Students worked with the library to create the Omeka exhibit and access the archives.
+The Mellon Institute Project seeks to contribute to the overarching history project by creating a digital space to present findings and make them available to the Trinity community.
+Students worked with the library to create this exhibit.

 This exhibit was created in Fall 2020 by the students in Prof. Lauren Turek’s HIST 3468 Public History class.
 The exhibit highlights the Ursula Lauderdale collection from the University Archives.
 Students worked with the library to create the Omeka exhibit and access the archives.